PyMVPA/PyMVPA/doc/installation.rst

     Since version 0.2.2, PyMVPA contains a minimal copy of LIBSVM in its source distribution.
   R_ and RPy_: more classifiers
-    Currently PyMVPA provides a wrapper around the LARS library.
+    Currently PyMVPA provides wrappers around LARS, ElasticNet, and GLMNet R libraries available from CRAN_.
+On Debian-based machines you might like to install r-cran-* packages from cran2deb_ repository.
   matplotlib_: Matlab-style plotting library for Python
     This is a very powerful plotting library that allows you to export into a large variety of raster and vector formats (e.g. SVG), and thus, is ideal